-- You must package your game in a strong box, making sure to strictly adhere to the dimensions above. - You must clearly label all the parts of your game, because parts may become separated when the judges play your game or during transport. - You must securely attach your Identification Label (your Coordinator will give you this label) to the outside of the box. - In 2020 students are asked to consider recording a short video of the game being played to include as part of their submission.
+- You must package your game in a strong box, making sure to strictly adhere to the dimensions above. - You must clearly label all the parts of your game, because parts may become separated when the judges play your game or during transport. - You must securely attach your Identification Label (your Coordinator will give you this label) to the outside of the box. - Students are asked to consider recording a short video of their game being played to support their submission.
+This must be uploaded as an unlisted video on YouTube and shared via URL or QR code on your instructions. - Presenting Electronic Games: You will need to attach your ID label on an instruction sheet with details about how to access and play your game.
+If your game is online don't forget to include the URL or QR Code link! - Electronic games and supporting videos may be uploaded to the Oliphant Science Awards website between 25 - 29 July.
+Details can be found here: https://bit.ly/OSAOnlineSubmission